albertogasparin/react-adone/docs/advanced/create-yield.md

 ## Named `Yield` components

-Adone exports an helper function to create yielded components from a specific basket so you don't have to specify a basket and a pick function every single time
+Adone exports a helper function to create yielded components from a specific basket so you don't have to specify a basket and a pick function every single time

 ```js
 // todo-components.js